Magic: The Gathering deck types: In-depth Archetype Breakdown

 Other than the traditional outlook grouping the decks into general buckets (aggro, control, midrange, combo), there are 2 modern outlooks breaking deck archetypes that are meant to more accurately describe how decks actually exploit different aspects of the game into winning conditions.

 Aspect Analysis

-Aspect analysis assigns very specific traits to 3 of the buckets and lists everything else as a combination of those.
-The 3 main buckets being aggro, control, and combo.
-Combinations and the inverse combinations may actually vary in the implemented strategies and aspects and therefore are generally not grouped in the same category.
-A great example of this is control-aggro (aka midrange) vs aggro-control (tempo).
+Aspect analysis assigns very specific traits to 3 of the buckets and lists everything else as a combination of those; the 3 main buckets being aggro, control, and combo.
+Combinations, and their inverse combinations, may vary in the way they implement strategies and aspects, therefore are generally not grouped in the same category; a great example of this being control-aggro (aka midrange) vs aggro-control (tempo).
 From these buckets, different strategies are drawn depending on the type of actual implementation of the deck in question.
 However, the vast majority of MTG decks use one or a combination of the following aspects to win.